What Are the Risks of Personal Guarantees by Directors?

 How long does the Directors Guarantee last for?

-- until the debt is repaid
+- when the debt is repaid;

-- until cancelled by the director
+- when cancelled by the director;

 - 5

-How long is the notice/grace period?
+How long is the notice or 'grace' period?

-Most directors guarantees are drafted such that lenders are not required to write to the Director to inform them of their intention to call upon the guarantee.
-Most of the lenders are also not required to give the director any "grace period" I.e. any time before payment needs to be made.
+Most director guarantees are drafted such that lenders are not required to write to the Director to give them notice of their intention to call upon the guarantee.

-Please fill in the form below if you are the sole director getting legal advice. £299 INC VAT | Please fill in the form below if you are the first one out of multiple directors. £299 INC VAT + £180 INC VAT | Please fill in the form below if you are an additional director. £180 INC VAT |
+Please fill in the form below for one director only. £299 INC VAT | Please fill in the form below if you are the first of multiple directors. £299 INC VAT + | Please fill in the form below if you are an additional director. £180 INC VAT |

 Caragh is an excellent writer and copy editor of books, news articles and editorials.
 She has written extensively for SAM for a variety of conveyancing, survey, property law and mortgage-related articles.